Silvio Fanti: Origin of micropsychoanalysis

 A combination of coincidental events led Silvio Fanti to change the methodology of some kind of his interpretation of psychoanalysis.
 Firstly, he increased the length and frequency of sessions.
 Later on, and gradually, Fanti introduced what he called the technical innovations and developed a practice and theory specifically micropsychoanalytical.

 In 1953, while working in New York City, Fanti started the psychotherapy of a diplomat who was representing his country in a series of international conferences.
 His treatment was a man of success with a brilliant career but anguished to the extreme of considering his life senseless.
 Fanti and his patient completed nine sessions of 45 minutes.
-Suddenly the diplomat was transferred to another country due to professional requirements and he therefore interrupted his treatment.
+Suddenly the diplomat was transferred to another country due to professional requirements, and he therefore interrupted his treatment.
 A few months later, Fanti received a thankful letter from his client for all the work done with him but announcing he had committed suicide.
 This tragic event disturbed Fanti profoundly.
-He reflected about the clinical aspects of his client's case, trying to understand what he should have done differently so as to avoid his client committing suicide.
+He reflected about the clinical aspects of his client's case, trying to understand what he should have done differently to avoid his client committing suicide.
 He had a sense that if during those 15 days the psychoanalysis had lasted they could have done more frequent and longer sessions, his client would have been able to discharge enough anxiety as to permit him to pull through temporally.
 At a later stage he could have continued a psychoanalysis to seek a definitive equilibrium.

 Shortly after, Fanti relocated to Switzerland where purely by chance he was presented with the opportunity to put into practice what he thought he should have done with the ill-fated diplomat.
 A German businessman wanted to start a psychotherapy treatment but he only had five weeks at his disposal.
 Fanti proposed him to maximize this short time available to them by doing sessions lasting a few hours on a daily basis.
 According to Fanti the difference was notable as themes and experiences that with 45 minutes sessions are held long before they appear tend to emerge sooner and in a much more spontaneous way.
 Fanti got convinced that daily long-lasting sessions empowered the work of association and liberated the psyche in a more physiological way from the natural resistances opposed to the psychoanalytical work as well as those specifically neurotic ones.
 The experience turned out to be so positive for Fanti that he decided to adopt the daily long-lasting sessions.